College of Veterinary Medicine

 Selection Factors

 The Admissions Committee seeks to admit students with excellent records of academic achievement, in addition to backgrounds that help predict potential success in a variety of veterinary medical careers.
 Because the veterinary medical profession is constantly changing, the faculty supports the concept of achieving diversity in each entering class.
-The College of Veterinary Medicine typically admits 106 students annually of which 58 are Oklahoma residents and 48 are out-of-state students.
+The College of Veterinary Medicine typically admits 106 students annually of which 58 are Oklahoma residents and 48 are out-of-state.

-In selecting applicants for admission, the Admissions Committee will consider both quantitative (grade point averages, course load, and standardized test scores) and qualitative factors (veterinary experience, background, personal statement and letters of recommendation).
+In selecting applicants for admission, the Admissions Committee will consider both quantitative (grade point averages, course load, and standardized test scores) and qualitative factors (veterinary experience, background, personal statement, and letters of recommendation).

 College Curriculum